TrivadisPF/platys-modern-data-platform/cookbooks/recipes/streamsets-dataops-creating-environment/README.md

 validated-at:			19.2.2022
 ---

-# Creating a self-managed Environment using Platys
+# Creating a self-managed StreamSets DataOps Environment using Platys

 This recipe will show how to create a self-managed environment for the [StreamSets DataOps Platform](https://streamsets.com/products/dataops-platform/).